ChristophSchmidl/books/README.md

 - [ ] A Student’s Guide to Bayesian Statistics by **Ben Lambert**
 	* **Bookmark:** page 151
+- [ ] Bayesian Statistics the Fun Way: Understanding Statistics and Probability with Star Wars, LEGO, and Rubber Ducks by **Will Kurt**
+- [ ] Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan by **John Kruschke**
 - [ ] Mathematical Methods for Physics and Engineering: A Comprehensive Guide by **K. F. Riley**
 - [ ] Calculus for Dummies by **Mark Ryan**
 - [ ] Calculus Workbook For Dummies by **Mark Ryan**